maliput/maliput_infrastructure/README.md

 You can always leave the workspace by `exit`ing it.

+Note
+:  Upon exiting a containerized workspace, you'll be prompted as to whether container changes should be persisted or not.
+For the sake of storage efficiency, only persist them if changes have been applied to the container filesystem itself but not just the workspace.

 ## Update your workspace

 Whether you are doing this for the first time or updating